vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

     CLIENT_ID = ENV['ST_CLIENT_ID']
     CLIENT_SECRET = ENV['ST_CLIENT_SECRET']

+    # We'll store the access token in the session
+    use Rack::Session::Pool, :cookie_only => false

     # This is the URI that will be called with our access
     # code after we authenticate with our SmartThings account
     redirect_uri = 'http://localhost:4567/oauth/callback'